ivganev/tutoring/faqs.md

 ## Can you help me with _______________?

 <p>Check out the <a href="./topics">topics</a> page, or send an email if what you're interested is not on the list.
-If pertinent, feel free to attach a pdf with the class syllabus or assignment you're working on.</p>
+If pertinent, feel free to share the class syllabus or assignment you're working on.</p>

 ## Can you do my homework for me?
 Maybe also the exam?